nexusriot/DNAS/DESIGN.md

 - **Native Go fuzzers** (`core/fuzz_test.go`, `wallet/fuzz_test.go`) over
   transaction/header/Merkle/amount decoding and address/mnemonic validation.
 - **In-process integration tests** (`node/integration_test.go`) spin up multiple nodes on ephemeral ports and assert sync/discovery/convergence.
+They run the real miner, so they shorten `EmptyBlockInterval`: at the production default, three blocks cost 15 s of waiting before any hashing, which under `-race` on a loaded CI runner ate the entire deadline. `node/lifecycle_test.go` covers the other half of that story — that `Shutdown` really stops the node's loops, so nodes left behind by a finished test can't slow down or interfere with the next one.
 - **Adversarial network simulation** (`node/simnet_test.go`) wires nodes through a switchboard (injected via `Node.dialFn`/`listenFn`) that adds latency and can partition links on demand, then asserts that a network which forks under a